In article <6f1ci9$gje$1@unlisys.unlisys.net>,

 http://www.sci.fi/~sarlos.
 There two jpeg-images are first transfered

-from file to memory using TJpegImage.loadFromFile (works well), written
+from file to memory using TJpegImage.loadFromFile (works well),

-to a new stream using TJpegImage.SaveToStream(both images seem to go to
+to a new stream using TJpegImage.SaveToStream(both images seem

-the stream , at least the stream size grows logically), but when the
+the stream , at least the stream size grows logically), but when

-program reads the stream back with TJpegImage.loadFromStream, the first
+program reads the stream back with TJpegImage.loadFromStream,

 image is transfered ok and is visible.
-But the second image is not
+But the second image is

-transfered with a second call to TJpegImage.loadFromStream (no error
+transfered with a second call to TJpegImage.loadFromStream (no

-message in this method), the stream is positioned to the end of stream,
+message in this method), the stream is positioned to the end of

 not to the beginning of the second image.